 The ALTA Foundation has established a scholarship in memory of Aylett Royall Cox, recipient of the prestigious Samuel T. Orton Award presented at the 28th Annual Conference of the Orton Dyslexia Society in 1977.
 The scholarship will continue to pay tribute to her extraordinary work.
 The ALTA Foundation is grateful for the opportunity to recognize someone of significant importance to our field.
 This scholarship has been made possible due to the generous donations received in her memory.

-Each year the ALTA Foundation will select five different centers to submit three names from their teaching and three names from their therapy classes for this scholarship.
+Each year the ALTA Foundation will select five different training courses to submit three names from their teaching level and three names from their therapy level for this scholarship.
 A committee will be selected to determine scholarship winners for both teaching level and therapy level.
-An email will be sent each year to five centers until ALTA has gone through all of the centers.

 Both scholarship winners are recognized at the ALTA Conference and conference fees will be waived for both days.
 The recipients can use the scholarship at their discretion.